 All KS4 students study English Language and Literature, Mathematics and Combined Science.
-They all have an entitlement to CORE PE which they may opt to replace with a qualification in Performing Arts.
+They all have an entitlement to CORE PE or a practical non-examined course of Performing Arts.
 The majority of students will read French or Spanish but students can change this as long as they are taking either Geography or History in a different option block.
-The push towards the humanities subjects, when French isn't taken, is our safeguard to ensure that students continue to understand the wider world outside the confines of Ringwood and the south.
+The push towards the humanities subjects, when French or Spanish isn't taken, is our safeguard to ensure that students continue to understand the wider world outside the confines of Ringwood and the south.

 All students will be able to access the full E-bacc if they and their parents choose to.
 No student will be compelled to study the full E-bacc.
 The school strongly recommends that students who might want to keep open the possibility of studying at a Russell group university should complete the full Ebacc by choosing Geography or History GCSE in addition to the core subjects of English, Maths, Foreign Languages and Science.
-Currently, EBACC entry is 59% (last published data 2019) this compares positively with the LA figure of 37% and national figure of 40%.

-SUBJECT Lessons per fortnight in Year 10 Lessons per fortnight in Year 11
+SUBJECT Year 10 LESSONS PER FORTNIGHT Year 11 LESSONS PER FORTNIGHT

 English 8 8

 Maths 9 7

-Combined Science 9 12
+Science 9 12

-Physical Education or 3 2
+Physical Education or Performing Arts 3 2

-Performing Arts

 Option A 5 5

 Option B 5 5

 Option C 5 5

 Option D 5 5

-PSHE 1 1
+PSHE (statutory RE and RSE taught through this) 1 1